The index of the cosmological horizon and the area-charge-inequality: Abstract

 \section{Abstract}

 In this article, we investigate the index of the MOTS given by a spatial cross section of the cosmological horizon in the Kerr-Newman-de Sitter spacetime.
-We show that its index is one in the symmetrized sense for a small positive parameter $a$, such parameter defines the angular momentum.
-As an application, we prove that this MOTS is unstable.
-We also establish an estimate relating the area and the charge of a MOTS of index one in a Cauchy data satisfying the dominant energy condition.
+We show that its index is at least one in the symmetrized sense for a small positive parameter $a$, such parameter defines the angular momentum.
+Assuming a lower bound for the mass, we prove that this MOTS has index one.
+Also, considering an upper bound for the mass, we show that its index is at least two in the symmetrized sense.
+Moreover, we establish an estimate relating the area and the charge of a MOTS with index one in a Cauchy data satisfying the dominant energy condition, which give us a connection between MOTS with index one and General Relativity.